Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Additional Experiments with Various pretrained Models

-We evaluate pre-trained models mentioned in Appendix~\ref{supp:weight} on OOD datasets as shown in Table~\ref{tab:pre}.
+We evaluate pretrained models mentioned in Appendix~\ref{supp:weight} on OOD datasets as shown in Table~\ref{tab:pre}.
 Larger networks with smaller patch sizes achieve higher accuracy on both ImageNet-1K and OOD datasets.
-Similarly, models pre-trained on larger, more diverse datasets demonstrate better performance.
+Similarly, models pretrained on larger, more diverse datasets demonstrate better performance.